Fr\"ohlich Condensation of Bosons: Graph texture of curl flux network for nonequilibrium properties

 \section{Abstract}

-Nonequilibrium condensates of bosons subject to energy pump and dissipation are investigated, manifesting the Fr\"ohlich coherence proposed in 1968.
+Condensation of nonequilibrium bosonic systems subject to energy pump and dissipation are investigated, where strong coherence emerges far from equilibrium.
 A quantum theory is developed to capture such a nonequilibrium nature, yielding a certain graphic structure arising from the detailed-balance breaking.
-The results show a network of probability curl fluxes that reveals a graph topology.
-The winding number associated with the flux network is thus identified as a new order parameter for the phase transition towards the Fr\"ohlich condensation (FC), not attainable by the symmetry breaking.
-Our work demonstrates a global property of the FCs, in significant conjunction with the coherence of cavity polaritons that may exhibit robust cooperative phases driven far from equilibrium.
+The results show a network of probability curl fluxes--resulting from quantum fluctuation of energy--that reveals a graph topology.
+The winding number associated with the flux network is thus identified as a new order parameter for the nonequilibrium phase transition, not attainable by the symmetry breaking.
+Our work demonstrates a new nonequilibrium phase of matter, revealing an alternative topological phase transition towards robust coherence order.

-{\it Introduction}.---Nonequilibrium condensates have drawn broad attention in a variety of systems during past decades, including proteins, organic molecules, magnetic materials, polymers, etc. \cite{Jeremie_SA2025,Lagoudakis_NP2019,Xu_PRR2025,Amo_Nature2009,Xiong_ACR2023,Eltsov_APL2025,Wang_NatMat2025}.
-As a prominent member of the nonequilibrium condensates, Fr\"ohlich condensation exhibits a cooperative phase that incredibly emerges alongside the energy dissipation \cite{Frohlich_IJQC1968,Preto_JBP2017,Wu_JTB1978,Lundholm_SD2015}.
-An external energy pump and dissipation act on the molecules, essentially driving to the far-from-equilibrium regime whereby the energy redistribution as a typical nonlinear feature plays a pivotal role.
-Such a paradigm leads to a nonequilibrium phase transition, laying the foundation for a unified understanding of various newly-emerging phases reported recently \cite{Moessner_ARCMP2022,Ge_Nature2025,Song_SA2025,Schneider_Nature2013,Mukamel_JPCL2016,Feist_NatCommun2016}.